 To Mix or Not to Mix – That is The Question…

 Some potters are quite relaxed about mixing different types of clay.
-Experienced potters often have a moto that the best way to find out what works is through experimentation.
+Experienced potters often have a motto that the best way to find out what works is through experimentation.

 I’ve read accounts by seasoned potters who say that they often mix clay that fires at different temperatures without difficulties.
 Likewise, they seem to have success in mixing clay with different shrink rates.

 However, this approach seems to work best for potters who have many years of experience under their belts.
 We mere mortals seem to do better with a more careful approach.

 How to Mix Different Types of Clay Together